Four Questions Series:

 We’ve also strengthened our relationship with hospitals.
 Because we’re notified when a patient presents to the ED post-discharge, we are able to inform them that the patient doesn’t necessarily need to be admitted and can come back to receive care at our facility.

 Overall, PatientPing benefits everyone involved.
 Providers always want to do what is best for the patient, but when the information they need isn’t readily available, that can be hard to do.
 With PatientPing, all of the information is there and now we’re able to focus less on worrying about these logistics and more on improving care for patients.

 Can you tell us about a time when PatientPing helped you help a patient?

 When we receive Pings on our discharged patients who present to the ED, we often perform what we call “wellness checks”, where we send someone from our facility to drive to the ED and check in on the patient.

 In one instance, we sent a liaison to a nearby hospital to check on a patient who had been sitting in the ED for over 6 hours with her husband.
 The liaison learned that the patient did not feel well and wasn’t operating well at home.
 The liaison then informed the patient that she was able to come back to our facility to receive care for no additional cost.
 We were able to set her up with transportation back to our facility where she received rehab services for a week in the comfort of our SNF.

 In this case, the patient was unaware of her care options and went to the ED to receive support.
-With PatientPing, we were able to avoid a costly, unnecessary hospital admission and also provide continuous support to the patient and her family.
+With PatientPing, we were able to avoid costly, unnecessary hospital admissions and also provide continuous support to the patient and her family.